Changes after EU and EASA exit

 Permission to travel (update June 2023)

-Rules of travel into the EU are changing.
-From 2024, people from visa-exempt countries (including the UK) are required to have a European Travel Information and Authorisation System permission (known as an ETIAS) to enter most European countries.
+Rules of travel into the EU has changed.
+From 2025, people from visa-exempt countries (including the UK) are required to have a European Travel Information and Authorisation System permission (known as an ETIAS) to enter most European countries.
 There is an application fee of 7 Euros.
-ETIAS is not yet available.

 The UK is implementing an equivalent system.
-From 2024, people from visa-exempt countries are required to have an Electronic Travel Authorisation (known as an ETA) to enter the UK.
+From 2025, people from visa-exempt countries are required to have an Electronic Travel Authorisation (known as an ETA) to enter the UK.
 There is an application fee of £10.
-The ETA system is not yet available.

 Pilot licencing